KosmosisDire/obsidian-webpage-export/README.md

 Thanks to https://github.com/darlal/obsidian-switcher-plus for reference for opening specific files in a new tab.

 ## Coffee
 Hello!
-I make these plugins out of my own enjoyment for obsidian and coding.
-If you enjoy my plugins and want to support me feel free to leave something here:
+I am a college student who makes these plugins for free out of my own enjoyment for obsidian and coding.
+If you enjoy my plugins and want to support me a little bit feel free to leave something here:

 <a href="https://www.buymeacoffee.com/nathangeorge">
 	<img src="https://cdn.buymeacoffee.com/buttons/v2/default-violet.png" style="width:300px" />